-He and his wife, Brianna, have a daughter, Marley…played both baseball and football at McNeese State (La.), setting a school record with 78 stolen bases and twice earning All-Southland Conference First Team honors on the diamond (2010-11)…was a defensive back on the Cowboys football team, notching one interception, four sacks and 74 tackles in three seasons…is a 2008 graduate of Hamilton Christian H.S.
-(La.), where he was All-State in football, basketball and baseball…also ran track.
+Married, wife's name is Brianna...The couple has a daughter, Marley...Brianna played soccer collegiately at the University of Oregon...Her sister, Mallory Pugh, is an Olympian and United States Women's National Soccer Team forward; she currently plays for the Washington Spirit of the National Women's Soccer League...Played both baseball and football at McNeese State (LA), setting a school record with 78 stolen bases and twice earning All-Southland Conference First Team honors on the diamond (2010-11)...Played defensive back on the Cowboys football team, notching one interception, four sacks, and 74 tackles in three seasons...Is a 2008 graduate of Hamilton Christian (LA) HS, where he was All-State in football, basketball, and baseball, and also ran track.

 Made his third consecutive Opening Day roster and hit .215/.318/.317 (40-for-186) with 15R, 9 doubles, 2 triples, 2HR, 17RBI and 27BB in 89 games over four stints with Atlanta (4/3-6/2, 6/22-7/4, 7/7-17, 8/5-10/1)…made starts at six diﬀerent positions (LF-18, 2B-10, 3B-6, 1B-5, SS-4, RF-2), tied for third-most in the Majors behind the Dodgers' Kiké Hernandez (7) and Detroit's Andrew Romine (7)…committed 5E in 194TC (.974)…in 40 games after the All-Star break, hit .281/.403/.469 (18-for-64) with 11R, 4 doubles, 1 triple, 2HR, 8RBI and 13BB against 16K…appeared in 34 games with Triple-A Gwinnett, batting .258/.374/.359 (33-for-128) with 20R, 5 doubles, 1 triple, 2HR, 26RBI, 25BB and 6SB…was non-tendered by the Braves on 12/1.